zorba128/scala-collection-strict/Story-on-strictness.md

 I believe this can be implemented so that no unnecessary distinction check happens.

 Maybe the name of collection might be `DistinctCollection` - `Collection not allowing duplicates to be added`.

+# Bounded collections

+Maybe this is a bit more generic problem of supporting runtime-bounded collections.
+It's like trying to implement `SizeBoundedList`, that disallows more than `limit` elements to be added.
+`Set` then becomes collection that enforces bound on elements being distinct.

 # Final words